-In light of these definitions, in order to assess the authenticity of a record, one has to establish its identity and demonstrate its integrity.
+In light of the definitions of record and of authenticity developed by the InterPARES Project, assessing the authenticity of a record requires establishing its identity and demonstrating its integrity.
 The question for us is "who should be responsible for such an assessment?"
 The archivist or the researcher?
 Traditionally, archivists have rejected such responsibility.
-In cases of demonstrable unbroken custody, archivists presumed authenticity, but even so, if asked to declare a record authentic, they would only go as far as to declare that a record in their custody was as authentic as when transferred to the archives.
-In a 1949 article, Herman Kann wrote that, if a researcher were to request a declaration that a document is genuine, the archivist should firmly refuse to issue it, because this kind of interpretation is not part of its responsibilities.6 Thus, the assessment of the authenticity of archival documents is traditionally a responsibility of the researcher.
-This is perfectly consistent with archival theory and the impartiality that it accords to the professional archivist.
+If they were asked to declare a record authentic, they would only go as far as to declare that a record in their custody is as authentic as it was when transferred to the archives.
+In a 1949 article, Herman Kann wrote that, if a researcher were to request a declaration that a document is genuine, the archivist should firmly refuse to issue it, because this kind of interpretation is not part of its responsibilities.5 Thus, the assessment of the authenticity of records has traditionally bean a responsibility of the researcher.
+This is perfectly consistent with archival theory and with the impartiality that it accords to the professional archivist.
 The only important role archivists have with respect to authenticity is to describe the records in their custody in context, by making explicit, freezing and perpetuating their relationships with their creator and among themselves: this elucidation of the records in their various contexts is one of the primary instruments of any researcher who wishes to assess the records' authenticity.
-Beyond archival description and certification of the authenticity of copies of records in their custody, archivists have traditionally held no other role with respect to the authenticity of records, especially when it came to appraisal.
+Besides archival description and certification of the authenticity of copies of records in their custody, archivists have traditionally held no other role with respect to the authenticity of records, especially when it came to appraisal.

-Archival theory accepts selection only in the measure in which it respects the characteristics of the records, that is, their naturalness, impartiality, authenticity, interrelatedness, and uniqueness, by not interfering with them in the process of assigning value.
+Archival theory accepts selection only in the measure in which its process respects the characteristics of the records (that is, their naturalness, impartiality, authenticity, interrelatedness, and uniqueness) by not interfering with them when assigning value.
 In other words, as long as the archivist does not import into his function elements of personal judgment, the selection of records for permanent preservation is a legitimate archival endeavor.
 In this context, the assessment of the authenticity of records is an activity that risks compromising the impartiality of the records by both alerting the creators to their inherent value, and interpreting the records' formal elements and evaluating their processes of creation and maintenance.
-Also archival practice has traditionally rejected the assessment of the authenticity of the records as part of appraisal on the grounds that it would make appraisal far too laborious and time consuming.
-However, this common stance of archival theorists and practitioners could be held only because, with traditional records, the documents entering an archival institution or program were the same made or received and set aside by their creator or legitimate successor and evaluated by the archivist in the scheduling process.
+Also archival practice has traditionally rejected the assessment of the authenticity of the records as part of appraisal, on the grounds that it would make appraisal far too laborious and time consuming.
+However, this common stance of archival theorists and practitioners could be held only because, with traditional records, the documents entering an archival institution or program were physically the same that had been made or received and set aside by their creator or legitimate successor and evaluated by the archivist in the scheduling process.
 Thus, the assessment of authenticity could be easily delegated to future researchers, who would be able to analyze the documents under scrutiny in their original instantiation, that is, in the same form and status of transmission they had when first made or received and set aside.
 This is no longer the case.